Span

 Slow & Low is Chicago’s largest independent arts festival, drawing a diverse, multigenerational audience to celebrate a uniquely American art movement born of the Chicano community.
 As the Midwest’s premier lowrider festival, Slow & Low is deeply rooted in art, tradition, and community, blending culture and family into a singular arts experience.
 Far more than a car showcase, it unites metalworkers, painters, upholsterers, textile artists, mariachis, DJs, and folkloric performers in a vibrant display of creative expression.

-Founded in 2011 in Pilsen by curators Lauren M. Pacheco, Peter Kepha, and Edward Magico, 2024 marks Slow & Low’s third collaboration with Nick Adam’s team at Span, resulting in the festival’s most significant turnout yet, with over 15,000 visitors in a single day.
+Founded in 2011 in Pilsen by curators Lauren M. Pacheco, Peter Kepha, and Edward Magico Calderon, 2024 marks Slow & Low’s third collaboration with Nick Adam’s team at Span, resulting in the festival’s most significant turnout yet, with over 15,000 visitors in a single day.
 Over the past three years, Navy Pier has been the iconic backdrop for Slow & Low, with car club members likening the experience to the “Grammys” of the lowrider community.

 For the 2024 festival, Span collaborated closely with the curators to craft a gala-like visual identity.
 This process began with co-founder and curator Peter Kepha’s sketches of chain motifs in archway form, symbolizing growth and achievement—ideals central to Kepha’s life in the Chicano community.